The beginner's guide to the French elections (and a refresher for the rest of you)

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)France is about to pick a new President.
-That's nice, you say, but you're still recovering from the tectonic shifts of 2016.
+(CNN)France is about to pick a new president.
+C'est bien, you say, but you're still recovering from the tectonic shifts of 2016.
 (Brexit!
 Trump!)
 You really should pay attention, though.
 One of Europe's most important countries could end up being run by a far-right leader or someone who's never held elected office.
 Either way, the result will ripple across the globe.

 Here's everything you need to know about the upcoming vote.